 Fourthly, compounding is boring.
 It is especially boring at the start of the process, when it feels like nothing is happening.
 But it’s at this stage where investing is most important.
 It’s the compounding effects of the earliest investments that provide the bulk of the later gain – you can’t enjoy the right hand side of the compounding graph without first experiencing the left.

-A fifth obstacle is that today’s society is focussed on the now, the immediate, the instant dopamine hit from seeing another notification on our phones.
-Delaying gratification has become more and more difficult.
-With so many different products all vying for our attention and cash, it’s much easier to imagine what £1,000 would buy us today or tomorrow, than what it could turn into if we invested it for 20 years.
+A fifth obstacle is that with so many different products all vying for our attention and cash, it’s much easier to imagine what £1,000 would buy us today or tomorrow, than what it could turn into if we invested it for 20 years.
 I know that £1,000 could buy me the latest iPhone today (just about), but I’ve got no idea what it could buy me if I invested it and realised the gain at some future point.
 The ability to avoid temptation and prioritise financial stability in the future over spending today is crucial in maximising the benefits of investing.

 Finally, real life often gets in the way.
 The best time to invest is when we have the least money, so prioritising future goals over more immediate wants and needs can be extremely difficult to do.
 We’re also our own worst enemies when it comes to investments, and our own behaviour can often get in the way of benefitting from compounding.
 Compounding is able to run rampant when we invest early and often, and leave the portfolio alone.
 But markets can make holding on to our portfolios extremely difficult during times of volatility, and it can be incredibly tempting to withdraw cash at exactly the wrong time.
 As well as market volatility causing us to withdraw cash, unexpected expenses are also excellent at interrupting compounding.
 We might think our time horizon is 10 years, but when the car breaks down, our dream house comes up for sale, or we get a chance to take that holiday we’ve always wanted, we might find our time horizons shorter than we think.
 And as far as the portfolio is concerned, the more money we take out, reallocate, and move around, the less is there to compound.
 A portfolio can be thought of like a bar of soap – the more you touch it, the smaller it gets.